13479776/statTarget/README.md

 The Manual: http://www.bioconductor.org/packages/devel/bioc/vignettes/statTarget/inst/doc/statTarget.html

 The main `GUI of statTarget` has two basic components.
 The first is signal correction.
-It includes `quality control-based robust LOESS signal correction (QC-RLSC)` that is a widely accepted method for quality control based signal correction and integration of metabolomic data from multiple analytical batches (Dunn WB., et al. 2011; Luan H., et al. 2015).
+It includes `quality control-based signal correction` that is a widely accepted method for removal of inter-batch and intra-batch unwanted variations and integration of large-scale metabolomic data from multiple analytical batches (Dunn WB., et al. 2011; Luan H., et al. 2015).

 `statTarget - Shift Correction` provide QC-RLSC algorithm that fit the QC data, and each metabolites in the true sample will be normalized to the QC sample.
 Additionally, LOESS based generalised cross-validation (GCV) would be automatically applied to avoid overfitting of the observed data, when the QCspan was set at 0 (Default value).